 At best, integrations are approached with the Pareto rule: what’s the 20% of functionality that covers 80% of the use cases.
 And what gets built is a tool that “ticks boxes” and covers:

 - 80% of needs of light users

 - 20% of needs of heavy users

 Please note I’m not saying that all first-party integrations are useless.
 Many integrations between major platforms work really well.
 But the reality is, there’s plenty of room for improvement.

-What to consider when choosing third-party integration tools
+What to consider when choosing marketing integration tools

 I’m not entirely unbiased in my views, but the best way for most companies to get their sales and marketing data to sync up is using purpose-built third-party integrations.

 When you take a closer look, you’ll find big differences between the different solutions.
 They broadly fall into three categories.